FrancisBanville/ms_interpreting_probabilities/README.md

-![**Network accumulation curves.** (a) Dissimilarity of interactions between common species and (b) dissimilarity in species composition between aggregated local networks and the binary regional metaweb.
+![**Network accumulation curves.** (a) Dissimilarity of interactions between common species and (b) dissimilarity in species composition between aggregated local networks and the binary metaweb of host-parasite interactions.
 Aggregated local networks were obtained by sequentially and randomly selecting a number of binary local networks and aggregating both their species and interactions.
 In both panels, the colored line represents the median dissimilarity across simulations and the grey areas cover the 50% and 95% percentile intervals. (c) Scaling of the number of links and (d) scaling of connectance with the number of sampled binary and probabilistic local networks.
 For a better comparison with binary networks, local probabilistic networks were derived from the probabilistic metaweb with a false positive and false negative rates of zero.
-We used a fixed value of $p$ (the local probability of interaction among potentially interacting species) for each local network, which varied across curves.
+A specific value of $p$ (the local probability of interaction among potentially interacting species) was used for all local networks within a particular curve.
 Aggregated probabilistic local networks were obtained by sequentially and randomly selecting a number of probabilistic local networks and aggregating both their species and interactions (with the value of $p$ adjusting according to
-@eq:aggregate.).](figures/network_accumulation.png){#fig:accumulation}
+@eq:aggregate).](figures/network_accumulation.png){#fig:accumulation}

 We converted these binary networks into probabilistic ones using models based on simple assumptions.
 Our models do not aim to precisely estimate the actual